nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 You can use our extract command which will help you read any text and extract out possible dates and times.
 You’ll be able to choose the dates and times detected and create a Personal or Zoom event.

-The extract feature detects dates in the DD/Month Name/YYYY format or the Month Name/DD/YYYY format which is used the most in emails. <br>
+The extract feature detects dates in the "DD MONTH_NAME YYYY" format or the "MONTH_NAME DD YYYY" format which is used the most in emails. <br>
-It will detect time in 12 and 24 Hour formats, with ":" or "." in between the time.
-It can detect time in the format of HH AM/PM too. <br>
+It will detect time in 12 hour format (HH:mm am/pm, HH.mm am/pm or HH am/pm) and 24 hour (HH:mm or HH.mm) format. <br>
 If a valid zoom link is detected (links containing '.zoom.' and start with 'https://' or 'http://'), it will try to create a zoom event for you.
 Otherwise, a personal event will be made.